 Breads were delivered to the table next.
 Neatly presented sourdough and rosemary focaccia in another box came with with beef and sundried tomato butters.
 The beef was topped with intense dehydrated short rib and the sundried tomato butter perfectly brought out the rosemary in the foccacia.

-The first main dish presented was summer veg with goats cheese, root vegetables and mushroom soil.
+The first main dish presented by Hudson’s at the Grand was summer veg with goats cheese, root vegetables and mushroom soil.
 This was garnished with pea shoots that I didn’t feel added much more than decoration to the dish, but the vegetables were tremendous and goats cheese sharp without being overpowering.
 When I started posting images on social media later in the evening, this was the first to provoke comment as it was presented on a section of wood.
 For the record, unless a dish is served in such a way as compromised by the presentation, I don’t care.
 If something is rolling off a board or you get soup served on a slate then fine, complain and whine to your heart’s content, but if you can eat your food without issue, frankly who cares.
 Certainly not I.

 The next dish was again wonderfully executed.
 Ox tongue with skinned cherry tomatoes and goats curd with a vegetable broth and rose petals.
 Minimally presented (conventional crockery, should you care) and bursting with flavour, the cubes of meat had a lovely texture.

 Next to take the stage was seafood in the form of buckwheat-accented langoustine, stone bass, fennel and fennel puree with lobster bisque paired with a superb Riesling.
 All the elements of the dish came together with the bisque accenting the fish and langoustine wonderfully and the buckwheat giving the plate a neatly contrasting crunch.